 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Bar ditches and culverts must be kept clear of debris.
-Residents and property owners should do their part in maintaining these drainage structures.
+Channel blocking by limbs, grass cuttings and other debris in the largely natural course of the West Tributary through RLA #8 could contribute to future flooding.
+The channel must be regularly inspected and kept free of blockage. .
+Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
 Do not attempt to clear debris during a flood event.

-Correct Sanitary Sewer Backup Problems.
-Sanitary sewer backup can be a cause of property damage in low-lying, flood-prone areas like RLA #4.
-The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.
+Correct Sanitary Sewer Backup

+Problems.
+Sanitary Sewer backup can be a problem in low-lying, flood-prone areas like RLA #8.
+The installation of backflow prevention valves in sanitary sewer lines is highly recommended.

-Purchase and Maintain Flood Insurance.
+Purchase and Maintain Flood

+Insurance.
 Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.